 Lay A over B and C. Move B and C to the left to become the new A and B.

 Lay D over B and C.

-Alternately repeat steps 4 and 5 until the end of the loaf is reach.
+Alternately repeat steps 4 and 5 until the end of the loaf is reached.
 Pinch the ends together and tuck under.
-Cover and allow a second rise for about an hour.
+Cover and allow a second rise for about 1 hour.

-Instead of two colours of dough you could also do different flavours such as tomato, olive or pesto.
+Instead of two colours of dough you could also add different flavours to each portion such as sun dried tomatoes, chopped olives or pesto.